Dry California tourist town to guests: 'Please conserve'

 Robert Pinoli, president of Mendocino Railway, which operates the historic Skunk Train, said he is ready to help.
 Since 1885, the train has been running from Willits through redwood forests and river canyons to Fort Bragg.

-Pinoli said he could find tank cars quickly, attach them to the locomotive and deliver up to 200,000 gallons (760 kilolitres) each trip.
+Pinoli said he could find tank cars quickly, attach them to the locomotive and deliver up to 200,000 gallons (757,000 liters) each trip.
 He identified a source for tank cars in 2015 when Fort Bragg went through a water shortage and considered buying inland water to transport it to the coast.
 Officials scratched those plans after it rained.

 He said if Willits decides it wants to sell its water and Fort Bragg wants to buy it, “we become a logical vehicle for transporting water on a pretty large scale."